ovh/cds/docs/content/docs/concepts/cds_as_code/entities/workflow.md

 # Conditions

-Condition can be use at different level but share the same syntaxe
+Condition can be use at different level but share the same syntax

 - workflow gate
 - job.if